tinaxvu/CourseReviews/README.md

 ## To Run

-Run the main method in CourseReviewsApplication with the proper modules added for javaFX as specified by the assignment document
+Run the main method in the CourseReviewsApplication class with the following VM arguments to utilize JavaFX: --module-path [PATH_TO_JAVAFX_LIB_FOLDER] --add-modules javafx.controls,javafx.fxml.

 ## Contributions

-List the primary contributions of each author.
-It is recommended to update this with your contributions after each coding session.:

 ### Wadie Abboud